'Her loose tongue set entire country on fire': SC slams Nupur Sharma over Prophet remark | Law-Order

 ''She has a threat or she has become a security threat?
 The way she has ignited emotions across the country… this lady is single-handedly responsible for what is happening in the country,'' the bench said when Sharma's lawyer Maninder Singh pointed out that she was facing threats to life.

-After the court's unsparing criticism of Sharma, the Congress said the ruling party should hang its head in shame.
+After the court's unsparing criticism of Sharma, the Congress said the Supreme Court has rightly called out Sharma for being responsible for igniting emotions across the country with her remark against the Prophet, and that the ruling party should hang its head in shame.

 In a statement, Congress general secretary Jairam Ramesh said the court has made crucial and far-reaching observations and strengthened the party's resolve to fight ''destructively divisive ideologies''.